-7. Why Do Student's benefit from 'High' attendance?
+6. Why Do Pupil's benefit from 'High' attendance?

-Achieving high school attendance is a national priority.
-Our Trust and school data clearly shows a correlation between high attendance rates and high achievement.
+Achieving high school attendance is a national priority. ----- school data clearly shows a correlation between high attendance rates and high achievement.

-The vast majority of our students achieve excellent attendance in line with national average.
+We want our children to achieve excellent attendance in line with national average.
 Illness usually appears as a block of time off school.
 We review attendance patterns each week and look for unbroken and broken weeks as a key indicator.
-We would not usually expect that students would have more than one or two broken weeks in the course of an academic year.
+We would not usually expect that children would have more than one or two broken weeks in the course of an academic year.
 Regular broken weeks are a cause for concern and we will offer support to families where there are more frequent broken weeks, in line with our attendance procedures.
-The impact broken weeks can have on a child's education is illustrated below:
+The impact broken weeks and missed learning can have on a child's education (taken from national data) is illustrated below for guidance:

-If your child That equals at Which is the same And over 13 years Or at least

-misses least as around of education

-that's

-1 day a fortnight 78 lessons per year 4 whole school Nearly 1.5 whole 1014 lessons

-weeks per year years

-1 day a week 156 lessons per 8 whole school Over 2.5 whole 2028 lessons

-year weeks per year years

-2 days a week 312 lessons per 16 whole school Over 5 whole years 4056 lessons

-year weeks per year

-3 days a week 468 lessons per 23 whole school Nearly 8 whole 6084 lessons

-year weeks per year years
+If your child misses That equals at least Which is the same as And over 13 years of education that's Or at least 1 day a fortnight 80 lessons per year 4 whole school weeks per year Nearly 1.5 whole years 1040 lessons 1 day a week 160 lessons per year 8 whole school weeks per year Over 2.5 whole years 2080 lessons 2 days a week 320 lessons per year 16 whole school weeks per year Over 5 whole years 4160 lessons 3 days a week 480 lessons per year 24 whole school weeks per year Nearly 8 whole years 6240 lessons

-8. Understanding Absence
+7. Understanding Absence

-By law, schools must register students for two session each day (morning and afternoon registration).
+By law, schools must register pupils for two sessions each day (morning and afternoon registration).
 Every half-day of absence must be classified by the school as either authorised or unauthorised.
 This is why information about the nature of any absence is always required from parents.

 'Authorised absence' means that the school has either given approval in advance for a pupil to be away from the school or has accepted an explanation offered afterwards as justification for absence.
-The following information outlines the main circumstances where absence may be authorised by a school:
+The following information outlines the main circumstances where absence may be authorised by school: